This tutorial explains how to install Vim Editor on Windows, Linux, and macOS

 - type PowerShell

 - Windows Terminal

 - Open the command prompt and type vim editor

 - or you can open the file with

-Once you installed vim on windows, It will not run vim from the command line by default and gives the following error.
+Once you install vim on Windows, It will not run Vim from the command line by default and gives the following error.

-The reason vim is not a recognized command to execute and it does not found in the environment path
+The reason Vim is not a recognized command to execute and it is not found in the environment path

 So, you have to set environment variables to vim location.

 - Go to Control Panel > System - It opens the System properties window

 - Edit PATH environment variable, check vim path is added, if not add this to a PATH environment variable and save it.